bloominstituteoftechnology/web-sprint-challenge-authentication-and-testing/README.md

 ## Introduction

-In this challenge, you build a real wise-guy application. _Dad jokes_ are all the rage these days.
+Dad jokes are all the rage these days!
+In this challenge, you will build a real wise-guy application.

+We need users to be able to hit the `[POST] /api/auth/register` endpoint to create a new account, and the `[POST] /api/auth/login` endpoint to get a token.

+We also need to make sure nobody without the token can hit `[GET] /api/jokes` and gain access to our dad jokes.

-Implement a User Authentication System.
-Hash the user's password using `bcryptjs` before saving the user to the database.
-Use JSON Web Tokens and the `jsonwebtoken` library to persist authentication across requests.
+We will hash the user's password using `bcryptjs`, and use JSON Web Tokens and the `jsonwebtoken` library.

 ## Interview Questions